Basil Hayward: Style of play

-An extremely versatile player, Hayward was comfortable playing anywhere across the back four and also up front.
+Hayward was an extremely versatile player who was comfortable playing anywhere across the back four and up front.
 Former teammate Roy Sproson said that he was: "one of the best full-backs in the country.
 He was quick, had a good left foot and was particularly good going forward" and also displayed an "attacking flair".
 Another teammate Graham Barnett also recalled how Hayward would break opposition players' noses with his sharp elbows.

 Managerial career

 Yeovil Town

 Hayward was appointed manager of Yeovil Town in April 1960.
-The "Glovers" finished third in the Southern League in 1960–61 and reached the First Round of the FA Cup, where they beat Walsall, before losing to Bournemouth & Boscombe Athletic in the Second Round.
+The "Glovers" finished third in the Southern League in 1960–61 and reached the first round of the FA Cup, where they beat Walsall, before losing to Bournemouth & Boscombe Athletic in the second round.
 They also beat Chelmsford City to claim the Southern League Cup.
-Yeovil finished fourth in 1961–62 and reached the First Round of the FA Cup, where they lost out to Notts County.
+Yeovil finished fourth in 1961–62 and reached the first round of the FA Cup, where they lost out to Notts County.
 The club's league form suffered when Hayward had to sit out the second half of the campaign with a cartilage injury.
-They then finished eleventh in 1962–63, and reached the Second Round of the FA Cup after beating Dartford, where they lost out to Swindon Town.
-They reached the Third Round of the FA Cup the next season after beating Southend United and Crystal Palace, where they lost out to Bury.
-However Hayward left Huish in February 1964, to manage Bedford Town, despite the fact that Yeovil were on course for the league title in 1963–64.
+They then finished eleventh in 1962–63, and reached the second round of the FA Cup after beating Dartford, where they lost out to Swindon Town.
+They reached the third round of the FA Cup the next season after beating Southend United and Crystal Palace, where they lost out to Bury.
+However, Hayward left Huish in February 1964, to manage Bedford Town, despite the fact that Yeovil were on course for the league title in 1963–64.